szkrd/springald/docs/config.md

   // fluxbox menu file location, you can disable parsing with an explicit `false` "fluxboxMenuFile": "~/.fluxbox/menu",

-  // you can explicitly disable the path parsing with `true`, for debugging or if you
+  // you can explicitly disable the path parsing with `true`, mostly for debugging
-  // have a ton of executables on your path (and they are not particularly useful),
-  // but be careful, this will render the application input filed useless "skipPathParsing": false,
+  // but this will render the exec input field useless "skipPathParsing": false,

   // start with a borderless window?